Brooklyn NSW is a quaint village located at the entrance of the Hawkesbury River and along the Sydney - Newcastle train line.

 Another cruise, the Sunday on the Hawkesbury, departs on Sundays at 11.00 am and returns at about 2.00 pm.
 The boat travels to the seven islands.
 They also tell you about the history of the islands and river.

 Kayak on the Hawkesbury River and around Dangar Island.
-Hire a kayak at Hawkesbury River Kayaks on Parsley Bay during a weekend (book ahead on 0448 847 784).
+Hire a single or double kayak at Hawkesbury River Kayaks on Parsley Bay.
+Call 0448 847 784 to book.

 And if you like bushwalking, why not walk on the popular section of the Great North Walk from Cowan to Brooklyn?